RiyaJ2311/RiyaJ2311/README.md

 ---

-## What I'm Exploring Right Now
+## What I'm exploring right now

+- Trying to learn code properly
+- Evaluation loops for AI features: when to show, when to hide, when to ask for feedback
 - Better AI onboarding flows that build trust incrementally
-- Evaluation loops for AI features: when to show, when to hide, when to ask for feedback
 - Bridging design tokens to front-end systems without creating yet another layer of chaos

 ---